-Maj.
-Colley. on Bent wishing us to make le held a consel in vega my came to the conclusion to ith you providing you make ahoes Spackes and are going to send a messenger owas are and to the other nations louf our going to make with you. which we are willing to give you give up hours ne are three was parties out yet an two of Anopohoes, they been out some time and easpect now soon this counsel the offhen we held were few Dropohoes and Lideres
+maj.
+Colley.
+Sillage Ang.
+29th /64 om Bent wishing us to make le held a consel in rega 4 my came to the conclusion to Amalle ith you providing you make annienc Growal; aboes Apaches and ave going to send a messenger oway are and to the other nations about our going to make with you. you some prisoners have seven prisoner in Denver, which we are willing to give you give up yours ne are three was parties out yet an two of Anopohaes, they been out some time and expect now soon this counsel the offhen we held were few Arropohoes and Lidures sent me want true news from on in seturn, that is ther Ohive